USS Crescent City: Conversion to hospital ship

 After overhaul, Crescent City departed San Francisco on 25 February 1945 and arrived at Pearl Harbor 4 March.
 Here she was converted to a temporary hospital evacuation ship, and two weeks later was underway for Kerama Retto, arriving 6 April.
 Receiving casualties from the beaches of Okinawa and from other ships, she transferred them to USS Hope (AH-7) for evacuation.
 Crescent City remained at Okinawa receiving casualties and transients until the end of the war.

 After hostilities

-Aiding in the redeployment of troops for the occupation of China, Crescent City lifted the 1st Marine Division to Taku between 30 September and 6 October 1945, and carried Chinese troops from Hong Kong to Chinwangtao and Tsingtao in November.
+Aiding in the redeployment of troops for the occupation of China, Crescent City lifted the 1st Marine Division to Taku between 30 September and 6 October 1945, and carried Chinese troops from Hong Kong to Chinwangtao and Qingdao in November.
 Returning to Okinawa 1 December she embarked men eligible for discharge and sailed for Seattle, arriving 20 December.

 Departing Seattle 23 January 1946 Crescent City arrived at Norfolk on 14 February.
 She operated from New York and Norfolk on training duty in the Caribbean until 10 October 1947 when she sailed for the west coast.